- Details

 This railroad originally had its own depot in Jackson, on the north side of the Michigan Central main line at Johnson Street.
 The FWJ&S crossed the MC at grade here, which may have been the origin of the name Jackson Junction.
 This would have been around 1870.
 Within a short period of time, they began using MC's union station and the crossing was eliminated.
 A 1878 Sanborn fire insurance map no longer shows a depot at this location.
 [SBM]

-FWJ&S president Peter Loomis’ family gave his home estate at N. East Avenue at Detroit for building of W. A. Foote Hospital, now Henry Ford Jackson Hospital.
+FWJ&S president Peter Loomis’ family gave his home estate at N. East Avenue at Detroit Street for building of W. A. Foote Hospital, now Henry Ford Jackson Hospital.
 East of here the family grounds near Michigan Avenue west of Elm Street became a municipal park, which continues to exist today.
 Loomis was initially a storekeeper, banker, railroad man and an elected official in the community

 Time Line

 1870.
-The Fort Wayne Road was completed December 25, 1870; default was made January 1, 1874; was sold under foreclosure December 3, 1879, for account of the bondholders, and was reorganized January 1, 1880 as the Fort Wayne & Jackson Railroad.
+The Fort Wayne Road was completed December 25, 1870; financial default occurred on January 1, 1874; was sold under foreclosure December 3, 1879, for account of the bondholders, and was reorganized January 1, 1880 as the Fort Wayne & Jackson Railroad.
 [DFP-1882-0905]

 1870.
 The FWJ&S builds a station north of the MC main line at Johnson Street.
 This station was used for three years when passenger operations were moved to the new Union station.
 This move eliminated the MC/FWJI&S crossing.
 [HGJ]